techmania-team/techmania-docs/English/Theme/Introduction.md

 ## Lua environment and debugging

 TECHMANIA uses [MoonSharp](https://www.moonsharp.org/) as its Lua interpreter.
-The environment that your scripts will run in is set up as a "soft sandbox", meaning most libraries are available, but you will not have access to the underlying OS.
+The environment that your scripts will run in is set up as a "soft sandbox", meaning most Lua standard libraries (such as `table`, `string` and `math`) are available, but you will not have access to the underlying OS.

 The enrivonment also wires the `print` function to Unity's `Debug.Log`, so when your script calls `print`, you can find the result in Unity's console.
 This is, unfortunately, the only debugging tool available at the moment.